 You see, in order to head off any potential backsliding as I move into this busy time of the year, I have to make sure that there is a plan in place to ensure that as I continue to stretch and grow – and plan and dream, I don’t lose track of me in the process.
 On tap for a portion of my 4th quarter:

-Three – I’m going to create an new eCourse for the month of December based on the symbolism of the Advent Wreath, focusing on the tenets of Hope, Preparation, Joy and Love.
+Three – I’m going to participate in my holiday eCourse for the month of December based on the symbolism of the Advent Wreath, focusing on the tenets of Hope, Preparation, Joy and Love.
 Creating content nourishes my soul.
 (30 Days to Clarity: The Advent Series)

 Darling, Self-care is a practice.
 You often need to rekindle the fires of your soul by regularly tending your mind, body and soul.